Our beloved teacher Thich Nhat Hanh, founder of the International Plum Village Community of Engaged Buddhism, passed away on January 22, 2022.

-One of the best known and most respected Zen masters in the world today, poet, and peace and human rights activist, Thich Nhat Hanh (called Thây by his students) has led an extraordinary life.
-Born in central Vietnam in 1926 he joined the monkhood at the age of sixteen.
+One of the best known and most respected Zen masters in the world today, poet, and peace and human rights activist, Thich Nhat Hanh (called Thây by his students) led an extraordinary life.
+Born in central Vietnam in 1926 he became a monk at the age of sixteen.
 The Vietnam War confronted the monasteries with the question of whether to adhere to the contemplative life and remain meditating in the monasteries, or to help the villagers suffering under bombings and other devastation of the war.
 Nhat Hanh was one of those who chose to do both, helping to found the “engaged Buddhism” movement.
 His life has since been dedicated to the work of inner transformation for the benefit of individuals and society.

 In Saigon in the early 60s, Thich Nhat Hanh founded the School of Youth Social Service, a grass-roots relief organization that rebuilt bombed villages, set up schools and medical centers, resettled homeless families, and organized agricultural cooperatives.
 Rallying some 10,000 student volunteers, the SYSS based its work on the Buddhist principles of non-violence and compassionate action.
 Despite government denunciation of his activity, Nhat Hanh also founded a Buddhist University, a publishing house, and an influential peace activist magazine in Vietnam.